cisagov/Malcolm/docs/aws.md

         * Open a [web browser](quickstart.md#UserInterfaceURLs) to connect to the Malcolm cluster (e.g., `https://k8s-malcolm-malcolma-5bec647d77-ab139a8b15d42932.elb.us-east-1.amazonaws.com`)

-    * If using a custom domain name for Malcolm
+    * If using a custom domain name for Malcolm:
         * Use [`99-ingress-aws-alb-dns.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/99-ingress-aws-alb-dns.yml.example), replacing `malcolm.example.org` with the the domain name which will point to the Malcolm instance.

         ```bash